the-events-calendar/the-events-calendar/readme.txt

 = [4.1.1] TBD =

-* Fix - Resolved bug where Array notices were output on single event pages when venues were not set
+* Fix - Resolved bug where array notices were output on single event pages when venues were not set
 * Fix - Resolved issue where the Month View in mobile sizes retained the long day-of-week names when the abbreviations should have been used
 * Fix - Fixed bug where a "0" was added to the default Venue name when creating a new event
 * Fix - Fixed notice that caused Ajax requests to fail (props to cgrymala on WP.org for reporting this!)